Electrician Prices

 Why prices moved

 Materials such as switchgear, RCBOs, cabling, and EV hardware stayed elevated, while licensed labour remained tight in metro markets.
+LED downlight packages rose 8.1% as demand for energy-efficient lighting upgrades continued, and copper cable costs fed through to all wiring-heavy jobs.

 Regulation effect